Projects under the direction of Dr. Alexandra Koch

 2) Signals of the intracellular domain of CSF-1R

 Mutated or aberrantly expressed receptor tyrosine kinases can act as oncogenic drivers in many types of cancer.
-Their signal, triggered by the appropriate ligand from the plasma membrane, is already well characterized.
+Signals triggered by the appropriate ligand are already well characterized.
 However, proteolytic cleavage events may release the intracellular kinase domain of several receptor tyrosine kinases.
-In addition, both complete receptors and the intracellular domains are found in the cell nucleus.
-Whether and how signals via these pathways differ from classical ligand-induced signaling is poorly understood, as is their role in cancer cells.
-An example of such signals is the macrophage colony stimulating-factor receptor, CSF-1R, which is normally expressed mainly in phagocytes such as macrophages, but is also aberrantly expressed in epithelial cancer cells.
-We have already shown that the receptor in epithelial cancer cells could contribute to their survival under certain anticancer drugs.
-At the moment we are investigating the mechanism by which the intracellular domain can enter the nucleus and a potential biological role of its nuclear kinase activity.
+In addition, both complete receptors and the intracellular domains have been found in the cell nucleus.
+Whether and how signals via these pathways differ from classical ligand-induced signaling is poorly understood.
+An example of such signals is the macrophage colony stimulating-factor receptor, CSF-1R, which is normally expressed in phagocytes, but is also aberrantly expressed in epithelial cancer cells.
+We have shown that the receptor could contribute to survival of epithelial cancer cells under treatment with an anticancer drug.
+At the moment we are investigating the mechanism by which the intracellular domain enters the nucleus and the potential biological role of its nuclear kinase activity.